nats-io/nats-architecture-and-design/adr/ADR-8.md

 Client developers should keep this in mind and support pluggable backends, for the reference implementation caching is implemented as a different backend.

+Some options like `WatchOpts` that specify a ranged watch using NATS Subject wildcards is probably inherently unsupported by other backends.
+If those backends can't translate a subject range into something they understand they might fail and that's ok.

 ### JetStream interactions

 The features to support KV is in NATS Server 2.3.1.